SaschaC/mds_skills_hackathon/report.md

  - My skill will comprise 3 parts: random fact generation for the 8 planets in our solar system based on scraped web data, Mars weather information based on NASA API, exoplanet search based on NASA API and others.
    - Step 1: data gathering, API search, conceptualization of the skills.
    - Step 2: developping dialogue flow for natural language queries in exoplanet search and Mars weather information.
-   - Step 3:  Implement search execution based natural language queries provided by user.
+   - Step 3:  Implement search execution based on natural language queries provided by user.
-   - Step 4: Expand dialogue flow to customize presentation of serach results.
+   - Step 4: Expand dialogue flow to customize presentation of search results.
    - Step 5: Implement different scenarios of search result presentation.
    - Step 6 (optional): Research methods for Natural language to database query conversion and implment one method.